Existence, Uniqueness and Structure of Second Order absolute minimisers: Introduction

 Apart from the intrinsic mathematical interest, the motivation to study higher order $L^\infty$ minimisation problems comes from several diverse areas.
-Minimisation problems in $L^\infty$ similar to the above have also been studied in the context of differential geometry and in relation to the Yamabe problem in \cite{MS, S1}.
+Minimisation problems in $L^\infty$ similar to the above (but with additional lower order terms) have also been studied in the context of differential geometry and in relation to the Yamabe problem in \cite{MS, S1}.
 Also, a prevalent applied problem in Data Assimilation (e.g.\ geosciences) and PDE-constrained optimisation (e.g.\ aeronautics) is the construction of approximate solutions to second order ill-posed PDE problems, see the model problem in \cite{K9} and references therein, as well as the classical monograph \cite{L}.
 For instance, in the modelling of aquifers, one needs to solve $\De u =f$ coupled with a pointwise constraint $K(u)=k$ for given $f, K, k $.
-By minimising the error $e(u):=|\De u -f |^2 + |K(u)-k|^2$ in $L^\infty$, one obtains uniformly best approximations.
+By minimising the error $e(u):=|\De u -f |^2 + |K(u)-k|^2$ in $L^\infty$, one obtains uniformly (globally and even absolutely) best approximations.

+Note that the constrained problem ``$\De u =f$ \& $K(u)=k$" is generally overdetermined already, even without imposing any boundary conditions (either zeroth order or first order).
+In applications, one is typically interested in a variety of additional boundary conditions, including the case of partial or no boundary conditions.
+The methods developed in this paper do not directly extend to the case of (absolutely) minimising $\|e(u)\|_{L^\infty}$ and investigation of this type of problems is left for future work.
+Although global minimisers are easy to find, the interplay between global and absolute minimisers becomes very delicate due to the lower order terms.
+On the other hand, the variational method of approximate solutions allows significant flexibility, with the case of no boundary conditions corresponding to free minimisation in $\mathcal{W}^{2,\infty}$.
+The degrees of freedom in our homogeneous higher order problem require us to impose first order boundary conditions to obtain uniqueness.

 \ms